maiaiia/uni-lecture-notes/Sem II/DataStructures&Algorithms/ADT Deque.md

 	- If the first or last block is full, a new one is created and its address is put in the dynamic array (sort of like [[Memory#^b0f470|paging]], isn't it)
 	- If the dynamic array is full, a larger one is allocated, and the addresses of the blocks are copied (but the actual elements are not moved)
 >[!Tip]
->This representation allows for accessing elements based on positions
+>This representation allows accessing elements based on positions